 There are also fun and educational exhibits for the kids, including the Badger Sett, which lets children explore the real-life living conditions of those underground creatures; in the park sleepovers; and the fall through winter ice skating rink, set outside the gorgeously lit, glass Temperate House.

 Lest all this sumptuous greenery makes you feel too removed from the concrete splendors of central London, be assured that a fifteen-minute ride on the Underground or National Rail will bring you to the heart and hustle of the city, then back to your greater London retreat to retire for a peaceful night’s sleep.
-Our recommendations in Richmond-Wandsworth include
+Consider a vacation rental in Wandsworth for your stay.
+Our recommendations in Richmond-Wandsworth include:

-Go “green” with a stay in a New York Habitat accommodation in London’s lush Richmond-Wandsworth area—and let us know which park or golf course is your favorite with a comment below.
+Go “green” with a stay in aaccommodation in London’s lush Richmond-Wandsworth area—and let us know which park or golf course is your favorite with a comment below.